Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/adobe-mobile-services-release-notes.md

 Release notes and change logs for the Adobe Mobile Services extension

+## February 4, 2020

+The following updates were made in this release:

+**Android Mobile Servicies 1.1.1**

+* Improved existing log messages and added additional logging to assist with debugging.

 ## January 23, 2020

 The following updates were made in this release: